microsoft/winget-cli/doc/specs/#888 - Com Api.md

         /// The highest order field on which the package matched the search.
         PackageMatchFilter MatchCriteria { get; };
     }

     /// IMPLEMENTATION NOTE: SearchResult from AppInstallerRepositorySearch.h
     /// Search result data returned from FindPackages [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
     runtimeclass FindPackagesResult
     {
+        /// Error codes
+        HRESULT ErrorCode{ get; };

         /// The full set of results from the search.
-        Windows.Foundation.Collections.IVectorView<ResultMatch> Matches { get; };
+        Windows.Foundation.Collections.IVectorView<MatchResult> Matches { get; };

-        /// If true, the results were truncated by the given SearchRequest::MaximumResults.
+        /// If true, the results were truncated by the given ResultLimit
         /// USAGE NOTE: Windows Package Manager does not support result pagination, there is no way to continue
         /// getting more results.
         Boolean IsTruncated{ get; };